1. Board the right car for your destination

 5. Use Coupon Tickets

 Metro fares on IC cards are slightly cheaper than ordinary paper tickets, but Tokyo Metro issues a special kind of ticket that you can use to save a bit of money when making multiple journeys of equal distance.
 Coupon tickets (called kaisuuken (回数券) in Japanese) are sold in packs for the price of 10 regular tickets (all tickets in the pack are the same price, covering the same distance range).
-Depending on the ticket terms (you can get tickets that can be used any time, or that can only be used only during off-peak times or weekends) you can get either 11, 12 or 14 tickets for the price of 10.
+Depending on the ticket terms (you can get tickets that can be used any time, or that can only be used during off-peak times or weekends) you can get either 11, 12 or 14 tickets for the price of 10.
 If you make a journey that costs more than the ticket, you can pay the difference at a fare adjustment machine.
 Coupon tickets are a good option for travelers, or for commuters for whom a commuter pass isn’t a viable choice.

 Read more about Coupon tickets on the Tokyo Metro Homepage